spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/SupportVersions.md

 # Supported Versions

-The goal is to support as many environments and UI5 versions as possible.
-Currently we aim for all Long-term versions that are in maintenance.
+The goal is to support as many versions and environments as possible, especially all versions in long term maintenance.

-Here is an overview of which apps have already been created and passed the first smoke tests.
+Here is an overview of the apps that were created and passed the smoke test.

-Another overview shows which apps are already tested automatically with wdi5 and are therefore constantly tested for their functionality.
+Another overview will be shown to you what apps are already testet automatically with wdi5 and are therefore tested on a contstant basis.

 ## Apps